Take a Tour of Melting Pot with CEO, Bob Johnston

 Royalty

-*As disclosed in the 2023 FDD for an outlet providing general tree care, plant health care, lawn care, and pest control services.
-Notice Regarding Franchise Offers and Sales: This information is not intended as an offer to sell, or the solicitation of an offer to buy, a franchise.
-It is for information purposes only.
-Currently, the following states regulate the offer and sale of franchises: California, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, New York, North Dakota, Oregon, Rhode Island, South Dakota, Virginia, Washington, and Wisconsin.
-If you are a resident of or want to locate a franchise in one of these states, we will not offer you a franchise unless and until we have complied with applicable pre-sale registration and disclosure requirements in your state.
-Franchise offerings are made by Franchise Disclosure Document only.
+* This information is not intended as an offer to sell or the solicitation of an offer to buy a franchise.
+Currently, the following states regulate the offer and sale of franchises: California, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, New York, North Dakota, Oregon, Rhode Island, South Dakota, Virginia, Washington, and Wisconsin, If you are a resident of or want to locate a franchise in one of these states, we will not offer you a franchise unless and until we have complied with applicable pre-sale registration and disclosure requirements and disclosure requirements in your state.
+Franchise offerings may be made only through the delivery of a Franchise Disclosure Document.

 Joining the Melting Pot system means joining a community of franchisees, support staff and leadership team members who are truly passionate about the brand, its guests and providing owners the scaffolding they need to carry on the Melting Pot reputation.